JV Venable

 They completed the remaining checks, taxied onto the runway, selected afterburner and began the takeoff roll.
 Shortly after the F-16 broke ground it started vibrating so badly that neither pilot could read the instruments.
 The fire light merely confirmed what they already knew – the engine was coming apart.
 They began a left-hand turn to point the jet away from a residential area and were just 200 feet above the ground when the jet rolled uncontrollably to the left – the hydraulics were gone.
 Fuze belted out the command “BAILOUT–BAILOUT–BAILOUT!” and both pilots pulled their ejection handles within milliseconds of the other.

 Once the canopy separated, the rockets that propelled each ejection seat up the rail fired simultaneously with virtually no separation between the two pilots – they were too close.
-When the front seat parachute housing cover separated, it flew back into the middle of the back seater’s parachute leaving Bogie with an unrecoverable streamer.
+When the front seat parachute housing cover separated, it flew back into the par-1600-00middle of the back seater’s parachute leaving Bogie with an unrecoverable streamer.

 Fuze’s chute deployed and instantly brought his forward trajectory to a stop, while Bogie’s empty ejection seat, still moving at 200 Knots, passed within inches of him… followed shortly by Bogie.
 Through nothing short of a miracle, Bogie’s streamer hooked on to Fuze’s harness.
 Just seconds after the command to bailout, both pilots landed on the desert floor underneath a single canopy.
 It was nothing short of a miracle

-In combing through the wreckage after the crash, investigators came across the ejection control switch.
+u-s-air-force_f-16-fighter-crashes_230712In combing through the wreckage after the crash, investigators came across the ejection control switch.
 It should have been set for a sequential ejection of two pilots but Bogie inadvertently left it as it was and either pilot would eject the instant its occupant pulled the handle.

 Every pilot has an unspoken fear they’ll make a mistake that will put another at risk, and it was now obvious that Bogie’s misstep could have cost both men their lives.
 But even after he found out about the mistake, Fuze never uttered a word of blame to Bogie.
 He merely expressed his gratitude that they had survived.